 Section 32: Adds Section 601(e) which will read: “A candidate found guilty of Section 6.1 (a) or (b) shall be issued five (5) infractions.”

 Section 33: Adds Section 602(c) which will read: “Candidates who file false finance reports will be issued one (1) infraction point for every hundred dollars they fail to report.
 Candidates will not be penalized for over-reporting their finance reports as long as they are underneath the financial limit.
-For the purposes of infraction points, amounts will be rounded to the nearest hundred. (e.g. $0-$49 dollars unreported=0 points, $50-$149 dollars=1 point, $150-$249 dollars=2 points etc.)”
+For the purposes of infraction points, amounts will be rounded to the nearest hundred. (e.g. $0-$49 unreported=0 points, $50-$149 =1 point, $150-$249 =2 points etc.)”

 Section 34: Adds Section 602(d) which will read: “ If after investigation, candidate(s) are found to have exceeded their financial limit, they will be issued 10 infractions as stated in part (b) of this section.”

-Section 35: Adds Section 603(a)(1) which will read: “ Chalk of a certain candidate is considered a campaign material as long as it is compliant with the CUUF policy on chalking.”
+Section 35: Adds Section 603(a)(1) which will read: “ Chalking by a certain candidate is considered a campaign material as long as it is compliant with the CUUF policy on chalking.”

 Section 36: Changes Section 603(b) which currently reads: “Any candidate may, without penalty, alter, deface, destroy, or remove any campaign materials that are placed on the candidate’s property, given or otherwise provided to the candidate, or if given permission by the owner or renter of property or the proctor of a campus building where materials have been placed.” to “Any candidate may, without penalty, alter, deface, destroy, or remove any campaign materials that are placed on the candidate’s property, given or otherwise provided to the candidate, is illegally placed according to University policies (specifically RHA with dorm flyers, CUUF with chalking, building proctors with academic building flyering, or Election Commission declarations with regards to tabling) or if given permission by the owner or renter of property or the proctor of a campus building where materials have been placed.”